Russian nationalism: Since the dissolution of the Soviet Union

+Ultranationalism

 Extremist nationalism in Russia is used in reference to many far-right and a few far-left ultra-nationalist movements and organizations.
 In Russia, the term nationalism is frequently used in reference to extremist nationalism.
-However, it is frequently mixed up with "fascism" in Russia.
+However, it is frequently conflated with "fascism" in Russia.
 While the meaning of this terminology does not exactly match the formal definitions of fascism, the common denominator is chauvinism.
 In all other respects, the positions vary over a wide spectrum.
 Some movements hold a political position in which they believe that the state must be an instrument of nationalism (such as the National Bolshevik Party, headed by Eduard Limonov), while others (for example, Russian National Unity) promote the use of vigilantist tactics against the perceived "enemies of Russia" without participating in politics.

-Historically, the first prototypes of such groups were the Black Hundreds in Imperial Russia, the Russian Fascist Organization and the Russian Fascist Party (two organizations which were based in Manchukuo).
-More recent antisemitic, white supremacist neo-fascist and neo-Nazi organizations include the Russian National Socialist Party.
+In the 1990s and the early 2000s ultranationalist/xenophobic movement was represented by neo-Nazi skinheads, Orthodox–Christian nationalists and national-Imperial forces such as Liberal Democratic Party of Russia headed by Vladimir Zhirinovsky.